okode/etherlotto/README.md

 ## Playing

-If you want to play to this lottery game send 10 weis to the following smart contract:
+If you want to play to this lottery game invoked `play` method sending 10 weis to the following smart contract:

 ![Smart contract QR code](etherlotto-qr.jpg)